Don’t Risk Your Health, Test Your Home for Radon

 - Jill Marx, Communications Specialist, 970-221-6951, am1hcnhAZmNnb3YuY29t

-With winter fast approaching, the City of Fort Collins is encouraging community members to test the radon levels in their homes.
+With colder weather fast approaching, the City of Fort Collins is encouraging community members to test the radon levels in their homes.
 Radon is a colorless, odorless, and naturally occurring gas that is the second leading cause of lung cancer.

 Radon gas enters homes and other buildings through cracks and openings in basements, crawl spaces, and slabs.
 Radon levels vary from house to house and have nothing to do with the age, upkeep, or quality of the building; however, Colorado homes are at a higher risk for radon.